LaborBerlin/varvis-download/README.md

 1. Ensure you have [Node.js](https://nodejs.org/) installed.
 2. Clone the repository.
-3. Install the required packages
+3. Install the required packages.
-4. Make the script executable (Linux/Mac)
+4. Make the script executable (Linux/Mac).
-5. Link the script to make it globally accessible (optional)
+5. Link the script to make it globally accessible (optional).

 ```sh
 git clone https://github.com/berntpopp/varvis-download.git